emersonh-xyz/name-probability/README.md

 # name-probability
-A React.js application used for quickly fetching data from API's about names.
+A React.js application used for testing fetching data from different API's based on name input.

 # API's used